 Tazz incorporated elements of judo and jiu-jitsu into his offense long before mixed martial arts reached prominence and was the first wrestler to make his opponents tap out instead of verbally calling for submission because they couldn't speak while trapped in his Tazzmission choke hold.
 Clad in his trademark orange and black, Tazz submitted his longtime rival Sabu at ECW’s inaugural pay-per-view event, Barely Legal, and suplexed his way through Shane Douglas to win the ECW Title in 1999.

 Transitioning to WWE in 2000, Tazz made a memorable debut at the Royal Rumble in front of a raucous hometown crowd in NYC’s Madison Square Garden, where he handed Kurt Angle his first loss.
 He would go on to capture the Hardcore and World Tag Team Titles, but Tazz became best known to the WWE Universe as a commentator on SmackDown.
 Alongside his broadcast partner Michael Cole, the gruff New Yorker proved that The Human Suplex Machine was actually a sharp, quick-witted guy.

-Although he's replaced his T-Bone Tazzplexes with insightful analysis and one-liners, sports-entertainment fans who witnessed Tazz at his worst know they’ve never seen a more dangerous competitor.
+Although Tazz replaced his T-Bone Tazzplexes with insightful analysis and one-liners, sports-entertainment fans who witnessed him at his worst know they’ve never seen a more dangerous competitor.